Phil King (footballer): Playing career

 He eventually returned to fitness and became a regular in Villa's reserve side until leaving in March 1997 to rejoin Swindon Town on a free transfer.
 However, he fell out with the manager Steve McMahon, and other than a loan spell at Blackpool and more time out with injuries, mainly just saw action on the training ground until a free transfer move to Brighton & Hove Albion in March 1999.
 He played only three times for the Seagulls, before being released at the end of the season.

 He spent the following pre-season with Chester City and was offered a monthly contract, but instead decided to join Conference side Kidderminster Harriers in August 1999, helping them to the Conference title the following season.
 It appeared that King would return to the Football League with Kidderminster, but he moved to Bath City on a free transfer in July 2000, as he wanted to remain part-time while running The Dolphin pub in Swindon.
 Given his history of injuries and Bath's financial plight he signed a pay-as-you-play deal, but almost as soon as he had joined aggravated an old calf injury which kept him out of the team for four months.
 On 10 January 2001, he finally made his Bath debut in the Dr Martens Cup, a 5–0 defeat against Newport County at Spytty Park, but this was his only first team appearance, as the following month he picked up another knee injury, playing with his children in the garden.
 In April 2001 the Bath Chronicle reported that he was about to retire from football as tests on his knee injury had shown cartilage damage and early signs of arthritis.

 In March 2004, King came out of retirement to play for Cinderford Town, answering an SOS call from manager Phil Mullen.

 Personal life

 Although King is retired from football he still runs out for the Aston Villa side in the annual Masters Football Tournament and he is currently still involved with Swindon Town.
 King currently commentates on Swindon Town matches for BBC Radio Wiltshire.

-He remains a cult hero with many Villa fans as a result of his famous winning penalty in the shootout against Inter Milan.
+He has been described as a "cult hero" for many Villa fans as a result of his famous winning penalty in the shootout against Inter Milan.